contentstack/contentstack-js-graphql-example/README.md

 To fetch all entries of ‘Product’ content type, add the following code snippet in the server file(app.js).

 ```
-// ... above is the instantiation of the client object.
 client
  .query({
   query: gql`query { all_product{